uk-crypto-day/uk-crypto-day.github.io/_posts/2024-06-20-uk-crypto-day.md

 ## Registration

 Registration is free but required.
 To register please click [here](https://www.eventbrite.com/e/880829313187?aff=oddtdtcreator).
+The registration closes one week before the event, or when we reach full capacity.
 We plan to have a poster session.
 If you want to present a poster, send an email to michele.ciampi at ed.ac.uk with the poster's title and abstract.

 ## Speakers/Talks